sfigg/commercialization-public/manufacture/desktop/windows-10-s-manufacturing-mode.md

 1. Create an xml file in a text editor.

 2. Copy and paste the following code.
-This tells ScanState to not capture the registry key in the reovery package that it creates:
+This tells ScanState to not capture the registry key in the recovery package that it creates:

     ```
     <?xml version="1.0" encoding="UTF-8"?>